A bibliography of books informed by the experiences of Peace Corps Volunteers

 By doing so, these three Returned Peace Corps Volunteers began what has become one of the most impressive Peace Corps Third Goal achievements — the publication of books written by Returned Peace CorpsVolunteers about people and cultures in developing countries, all to be shared with their fellow Americans in an effort to further international understanding and world peace.

-Peace Corps Worldwide is delighted to recognize and promote these 388 books through our “Bibliography of Peace Corps Experience Books.”
+Peace Corps Worldwide is delighted to recognize and promote these 654 books relating stories from 87 countries through our “Bibliography of Peace Corps Experience Books.”

 The books are listed alphabetically by country, region or continent of Volunteer service.